Building in the Caribbean: A Practical Guide to Climate, Materials, and Permits

 Is the Caribbean climate really that different from other warm regions?

-The Caribbean climate is a design constraint, not just a backdrop.
+The Caribbean climate is a design constraint, not a backdrop.
 The Atlantic hurricane season runs June through November, and the northern Caribbean — including the USVI, Puerto Rico, and the Leeward Islands — sits in one of the most active corridors in the Atlantic basin.
-Hurricane Irma (2017) remains the benchmark that current USVI building codes are designed around; it made direct landfall on St. John and St. Thomas as a Category 5 storm with sustained winds of 185 mph.
+Hurricane Irma in 2017 made direct landfall on St. John and St. Thomas as a Category 5 storm and remains the benchmark that current USVI building codes are designed around.

 Why does concrete dominate Caribbean construction?

 What often goes unmentioned is the maintenance concrete demands in this environment.
-Exterior surfaces require cleaning and repainting on a regular cycle — typically every five to seven years — to prevent water from penetrating cracks, reaching the internal rebar, and causing rust expansion that can compromise structural integrity.
-It is a slow problem that becomes an expensive one if ignored.
+Exterior surfaces require cleaning and repainting on a regular cycle — typically every five to seven years — to prevent water from penetrating cracks, reaching the internal rebar, and causing rust expansion that can compromise structural integrity over time.
+It is a slow problem that becomes an expensive one if deferred.

 How does sloped terrain affect construction costs in the Caribbean?